davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 - JavaScript behaviour written
 - JavaScript tests pass

+For patterns that had variants, the one ticket described building all the variants.
+They will all have to be considered at the same time in order to build them in a way that works for all of the variants anyway, so it didn't make sense to split them up.

 Individual tickets may have had additional, pattern-specific checklist items as necessary.

 ### Board